A Novel of Historical Suspense

 “What’s the matter with you?” he shouted.
 “Can’t you control your own wife?
 Did I raise a weakling?”

 “Tell her to keep her nose in her own business!
 And I don’t want to see you again until you do!
-Now get out of here and don’t waste any more of my time!”
+Now get out of here!
+Don’t waste any more of my time.”

 The noise coming from Dad’s room must have carried down the hall.
 Within seconds, Nurse Porter arrived with a young orderly.
-While the orderly was corralling my father, she pushed me into the hall and waved away the curious residents collecting outside Dad’s room.
+While he quickly corralled my father, the nurse pushed me into the hall and waved away the curious residents gathering outside Dad’s room.

 My mind was racing.
 I couldn’t stop shaking.

-“Were you giving him bad news?” she prompted, as she carefully eased the scissors out of my hand.
+“Were you giving him bad news?”
+She carefully eased the scissors out of my hand.

 “I don’t think so.
 It all happened so fast.”
-I wiped away beads of sweat from my forehead and tried to breathe normally again.
+I wiped the beads of sweat from my forehead and tried to breathe normally again.
 “I was trying to get some background information from Dad.
 The census reports for him in 1910 and 1920 are inconsistent, and he just . . .”

-Nurse Porter’s back stiffened.
-“Have you discovered something unusual about Paul’s early background, something he may not want you to know?”
+“Have you discovered something unusual about Paul’s background, something he may not want you to know?”

 Anger washed over me.
-I was being dismissed like a naughty boy who dared to question the school principal.
+I was being dismissed like a naughty boy.
 My words came rushing out too loudly.
 “I need to make sure my father is alright.
 I insist on seeing him right now.”